DC37/Super-Mario-Paint/README.md

 Super Mario Paint
 ==========

-Based off of the original Mario Paint on the SNES from 1992, MarioSequencer, TrioSequencer, Mario Paint Composer 1.0 / 2.0 (Robby Mulvany), and FordPrefect86's Advanced Mario Sequencer.
+Based off of the original Mario Paint on the SNES from 1992, MarioSequencer (2002), TrioSequencer, Mario Paint Composer 1.0 / 2.0 (Robby Mulvany, 2007-2008), and FordPrefect86's Advanced Mario Sequencer (2009).
 This will be a free program when completed, open to those who want to download it.

+Milestones
-Project started: August 7, 2012
+August 7, 2012 - Project started)
+December 25, 2013 - v0.90 - Alpha Release
+January 4, 2014 - v0.91 - Alpha Release Update
+January 31, 2014 (Scheduled) - v0.95 - Beta Release
 Author: RehdBlob
 Version: 1.00